THE COVID-19 pandemic has meant that many businesses that are not focused on online brand marketing are at a considerable disadvantage.

 The Internet has become more competitive following COVID because a lot more potential customers are browsing online.
 Catherine said that it is crucial to have your website optimised for your business goals.
 So it can represent your business constantly and improve your chances of being found organically.

 “You might have a great website, but that’s not enough anymore.
-If you want to succeed in today’s market, then your site needs an “online presence.”
-MindSites recent rebuild of the Breed business’ website helped their branding, rankings and online impression.
+If you want to succeed in today’s market, then your business needs an online presence across social media and all digital marketing platforms.
+Mindsite Web Services recent rebuild of the Breed business’ website helped their branding, rankings and online impression.

 Websites are now giving visitors more than a sales pitch.
 They’re adding blogs and other content for added value to keep customers coming back.
 In the post-COVID age, if you’re not active online, you simply won’t be found.